-Sixth Form students are expected to dress in business dress appropriate to a traditional office environment.
-Any questions about the contents of this Dress Code should be directed to the Head of the Sixth Form, as should any queries about reasonable adjustment on medical or religious grounds.
+Sixth Form students are expected to dress in business dress appropriate to a professional environment.
+Any questions about the dress code should be directed to the Assistant Headteacher – KS5, as should any queries about reasonable adjustment on medical or religious grounds.

 Hats, jackets and bags

-- Jackets if worn inside must be ‘smart’.
-Hooded jackets, body warmers, leather jackets or Parker style jackets are not accepted.
+- Jackets if worn inside must be smart.
+Informal wear such as hooded jackets, body warmers, leather jackets or parkas is not acceptable

 - Bags displaying pictures, words or logos should not contain anything that could cause offence.

-- Female shirts may be button-less and without a collar but otherwise of professional appearance.
-Printed t-shirt tops and casual jumpers are not accepted.
+- Shirts worn by female students may be button-less and without a collar but otherwise of professional appearance.
+Printed t-shirt tops and casual jumpers are not acceptable;

 - Pullovers and cardigans may be worn but must not be excessively loose or obscure the tie.

 - Trousers should be smart and professional in appearance.
 Jeans or jeans style trousers are not acceptable;

-- Dresses and skirts, if worn by women instead of trousers, should be no shorter than about knee length.
+- Dresses and skirts, if worn by women instead of trousers, should not be excessively short or tight;

 - Boots may be worn if they are smart and hardwearing.
 Ugg boots or any other material boots, Timberlands or coloured boots are not acceptable.

-- Belts, buckles and braces, if worn, should be discreet.
+- Belts, buckles and braces or similar, if worn, should be discreet;

-- Jewellery, if worn should be simple and discreet.
+- Any jewellery should be simple and discreet.

-- Piercings should not be visible, other than in the ears, and to a maximum of 1 per ear lobe.
+- Piercings should not be visible, other than in the ears, and to a maximum of one per ear lobe;

-- ID cards should be worn around the neck, or on the chest, so that they are visible at all times.
+- ID cards should be worn on the Braintree Sixth Form lanyard at all times.
 ID cards should not be swapped or damaged and should be reported if lost;